lavrinec/Express-Typescript-Template/README.md

-# NodeJS Express in Typescript Project Template
+# Express in Typescript Project Template

+This is empty Express (back end) project template with support for Typescript.

 ## Development server